-Funding Priorities for each cycle are also available in the Coordinated Grant Application Process Notice of Funding Availability (NOFA).
+Funding Priorities for each competitive grant cycle are also available in the Notice of Funding Availability (NOFA).

-2019 Priorities - Homeless Housing Grant Program
+2022 - 2023 Priorities - Homeless Housing Grant Program

-Eligible activities are those that provide assistance to homeless individuals through activities identified in the 2018 Kitsap Homeless Crisis Response and Housing Plan.
+Eligible activities are those that provide assistance to homeless individuals through activities identified in the 2019 Kitsap Homeless Crisis Response and Housing Plan.